 about

 postinstall is a personal research log.
-The name comes from the moment right after a package manager finishes, after the installer reboots, after the vendor default configuration is in place and before anyone has started actually using the thing.
-That hour is where almost every documented security failure could have been prevented, and it is the hour this site is about.
+The name comes from the moment right after a package manager finishes, after the installer reboots your system, after the vendor default configuration is in place and before anyone has started actually using the thing you've built.
+That hour is where many documented security failure could have been prevented, and it is the hour this site is about.

 Every post corresponds to a finding from a lab notebook.
 A finding is a control, a configuration, or a detection I studied in a VM I can rebuild from scratch, with before and after evidence and a validation method I can run again later.
-If it is not tested, I say so.
+If it is not tested, I let you know.
 If a control defeats one attack and not another, I say that too.

 This site and the research behind it are personal.
 Nothing here represents the views or work of any employer, client, or organization I am affiliated with.